nodeset-org/hyperdrive/specs/config.md

 - `name` (string, required): the human-readable name for the property.
 This will correspond to the label of the individual property field that will be presented to the user during interactive configuration.
 It can be a string with any characters, though we recommend it consists only of printable ones for legibility's sake.

-- `description` ([Dynamic string](./types.md#dynamic-properties), required): the human-readable description of the property.
+- `description` ([Dynamic string](./types.md#dynamic-properties) - [Description](./types.md#description), required): the human-readable description of the property.
 This will correspond to the value of the description box when the individual property is being configured in Hyperdrive's interactive configurator.
 It can be a string with any characters.

-    By default, all text is white (`0xffffff`).
-Text color can be changed by adding `[color]` tags anywhere in the description body.
-Multiple tags can exist within a single description to change the color of a specific text block.
-For a complete list of supported color names that are available for use, please see the [W3C color keyword list for CSS](https://www.w3.org/wiki/CSS/Properties/color/keywords).
-Note that all of the names are lower-case.

-    For example, the following description will have the first sentence in the default color (white), the second in `orange` (hex code `0xffa500`), and the third in `white` (hex code `0xffffff`) again:

-    ```
-    This is a default white sentence. [orange]Now this sentence is orange. [white]And we're back to white!
-    ```

 - `type` (enum, required): defines how to interpret the value of the parameter, and the kind of UI element that will represent it in the configurator.
 This also has some bearing on how the parameter will be serialized, and thus what behavior should be taken to deserialize it.
 See the [Parameter Types](#parameter-types) section below for more information on the various allowed types.